Julian Knight (politician): Committees

-From July 2015 to April 2017, Knight served as a member of the House of Commons Communities and Local Government Committee, during which time he co-sponsored the Government's Homelessness Reduction Act 2017.
+From July 2015 to April 2017, Knight served as a member of the Communities and Local Government Committee, during which time he co-sponsored the Government's Homelessness Reduction Act 2017.

-Since December 2016 he has served on the Culture, Media, and Sport Select Committee, later the Digital, Culture, Media and Sport Select Committee.
-In that role he has made several high-profile interventions, including on the BBC gender pay row and against Facebook and digital company Cambridge Analytica during the committee's inquiry into 'fake news'.
+He was a member of the Culture, Media, and Sport Select Committee, later the Digital, Culture, Media and Sport Select Committee from December 2016 until April 2023.
+In that role he made several interventions, including on the BBC gender pay row and against Facebook and digital company Cambridge Analytica during the committee's inquiry into 'fake news'.

-In January 2020, Knight was elected as Chair of the Digital, Culture, Media and Sport Select Committee.
+In January 2020, Knight was elected as Chair of the Digital, Culture, Media and Sport (DCSM) Select Committee.
 Knight replaced Damian Collins as chairman.
-Damian Green is the Acting Chairman in the absence of Julian Knight.